pehadavid/AspNetCore.ClassicBundles/README.md

 Install NuGet package(s) :
 - The first one is mandatory : AspNetCore.ClassicBundles
-- The second one is optional, but it will help AspNetCore.ClassicBundle.TagHelpers.
+- The second one is optional : AspNetCore.ClassicBundle.TagHelpers.
 It will allow you to use some tag helpers instead of @Scripts.Render and @Styles.Render.

 Note : Packages are currently available in a pre-release state.